Home / Insights / What Are the Different Types of Asset Protection Trusts?

 May 18, 2023

-Asset protection trusts are typically used to protect assets from creditors or reduce income or estate taxes.
+Asset protection trust and estate administration are typically used to protect assets from creditors or reduce income or estate taxes.
 As discussed in our post What Is an Asset Protection Trust?, such trusts are not right for every situation.
 Further, there are different types of asset protection trusts available, and determining which one might be appropriate depends on the needs and goals of the one creating the trust (the grantor) and the intended beneficiaries of the trust.

 Spousal Lifetime Access Trust (SLAT)